Route: X58, Rochdale to Halifax

 “Can’t we just get a taxi, Burke?”

-We’ve narrowly missed the connection for our onward bus to Ripponden, and Eleanor is miffed about being marooned in Rochdale for the next hour.
+We’ve narrowly missed the bus to Ripponden and Eleanor is miffed about being marooned in Rochdale for the next hour.

 “It’ll be fine.”
-I say, “We’ll get our dinner here and have a bit of a walk around.
+I say, “We’ll get our dinner here and have a bit of an explore.
 Anyway, it’ll cost a fortune for a cab from here.”

-The practice was banned in the town after the events of November 8th, 1820, when the assembled throng caused the parapet of a bridge to collapse, and seven people in the crowd plunged to their deaths.
+The practice was banned in the town after the events of November 8th, 1820, when the assembled throng caused the parapet of a bridge to collapse, with seven people in the crowd plunging to their deaths.
 Bull-baiting was outlawed in the UK 15 years later, along with other grisly pursuits such as bear-baiting and dog and cock-fighting.

 Instinct tempts us uphill, where we pass Leisuretime Amusements, which has inexplicably opted for a window display straight out of a funeral home, while just along Yorkshire Street is A1 Fashions.
 Rather than concentrating on haute couture, it specialises in selling hi-vis jackets and watches, and is surely mourning the demise of the Yellow Pages and its alphabetical listings.
 For clarification, Rochdale is nowhere near the A1.